pingcap/docs/tidb-in-kubernetes/maintain/backup-and-restore/backup-s3.md

 Ad-hoc full backup describes the backup by creating a `Backup` custom resource (CR) object.
 TiDB Operator performs the specific backup operation based on this `Backup` object.
 If an error occurs during the backup process, TiDB Operator does not retry and you need to handle this error manually.

 For the current S3-compatible storages, Ceph and Amazon S3 work normally as tested.
-Therefore, this document shows use cases which back up data of the `demo1` TiDB cluster in the `test1` Kubernetes namespace to Ceph and Amazon S3 respectively.
+Therefore, this document shows use examples in which the data of the `demo1` TiDB cluster in the `test1` Kubernetes namespace is backed up to Ceph and Amazon S3 respectively.

 ### Prerequisites for ad-hoc backup